ProxioDev/ValioBungee/README.md

 RedisBungee bridges [Redis](http://redis.io) and BungeeCord together.

-This currently deployed on [Govindas Limework!](https://Limework.net)
+This is currently deployed on [Govindas Limework!](https://Limework.net)

 ## Compiling